soundasleep/jevon.org/_posts/2019-04-02-fighting-racism.markdown

 So, mostly for my own reference, but also perhaps to help someone else, I've reflected and come up with some guidelines on how I will interact with the world and with the Internet for the next decade.
-I've been doing these things for the last three weeks and they honestly have made my life, and interaction with the world, a better place.
+I've been doing these things for the last three weeks and they honestly have made my life, and interaction with the world, a slightly better place.

 _*NOTE*: This is a work in progress._

 # No more comments

-Comments sections encourage extremism and clickbait journalism.
+I still prefer my news to come from actual journalism, but comments sections encourage extremism and clickbait journalism.
 Therefore, I will not visit stuff.co.nz or nzherald.co.nz until they have removed their comments sections.
 I will use [radionz.co.nz](https://radionz.co.nz) and [newsroom.co.nz](https://newsroom.co.nz) instead.